mculhane/project-notebook/November 9.md

 * 1 hour
   * Looked into feasibility of Sublime Text plugins and played around with a Hello World example.
-* 1 hour
+* 1.25 hours
   * Team meeting, discussed IR/plugin/syntax in more detail.
+Thought about the semantics of due/start dates with recurrences and dependencies.

 ## Post-critique summary